 The Routledge International Handbook of Spirituality in Society and the Professions was presented in the 2019 Annual European SPES Conference in May 16-18, 2019 in Waterford, Ireland.

-In the Summer of 2019 my other book on Caring Management in the New Economy.
-Socially Responsible Behaviour Through Spiritualitywas published by Palgrave-Macmillan in London.
-This book was edited by Ora Setter and I. It frames a new ethos of management that cares for society, future generations and nature whilst also serving the interests of business and the wider community.
-Employing the practical wisdom of faith traditions, the chapters develop the use of spirituality as a resource for creating business models that take pressing social problems – such as quality of life at work, over-consumption, environmental degradation and climate change – into account.
-Spanning entrepreneurship, leadership, management education and business models, the chapters in this book aim to develop a spiritually-based caring model of management to face the challenges and reality of the 21st century.
+In the Summer of 2019 my other book on Caring Management in the New Economy was published by Palgrave-Macmillan in London.
+I edited this book with Ora Setter.
+The book frames a new ethos of management that cares for society, future generations and nature while also serving the interests of business and the wider community.
+Employing the practical wisdom of faith traditions, the chapters of the book develop the use of spirituality as a resource for creating business models that take pressing social problems – such as quality of life at work, over-consumption, environmental degradation and climate change – into account.
+Spanning entrepreneurship, leadership, management education and business models, the book aims to develop a spiritually-based caring model of management to face the challenges and reality of the 21st century.
 The book was presented and discussed at various international conferences and workshops in Kolozsvar, Romania, Seatle, USA and Herzlya, Israel.

-In the opening chapter of the book “Care, and Its Relevance to Today’s Economy” Ora Setter and I argue that care is a central aspect of human existence.
+In the opening chapter of the book Ora Setter and I argue that care is a central aspect of human existence.
 What we care about and who we are caring for largely determine our way of being.
 The subjects of care present a frame of reference for our human functioning.
-Hans Jonas has forcefully argued that responsibility-based caring does not presuppose any right or reciprocity.
+Hans Jonas has argued that responsibility-based caring does not presuppose any right or reciprocity.
 Human responsibility is basically a non-reciprocal duty to guarding beings.
 We are caring for others not because they have rights that we should respect or we expect some reciprocated return from them.
 We are caring for others because of our humanity.
 However – we point out – it does not mean that care is always disinterested.
 Caring for others in many cases serves our best interest.
-But the primary motive behind caring is not self-interest but our responsibility for the existence and well-being of others.
+However, the primary motive behind caring is not self-interest but our responsibility for the existence and well-being of others.

-In the concluding chapter of the book “The Significance of Care in Dark Times” I and Ora Setter underline that care gains considerable significance in the harsh reality of the Anthropocene.
-We argue that caring for others is basically a non-consequentialist act which may have cosmic significance.
+In the concluding chapter of the book, I and Ora Setter underline that care gains considerable significance in the harsh reality of the Anthropocene.
+We argue that caring for others may have cosmic significance.
 Helping human and non-human beings especially in emergency situations like the Holocaust or climate collapse is a final test of our own humanity.
 Business and management is not an exception to that.

 For Journal of Management, Spirituality & Religion I made an interview with Copenhagen Business School professor Peter Pruzan on his personal and professional journey from optimization to transformation, a path to the wellspring of rationality, ethics and spirituality.